Skip to main content

 You have the ability to export the records in either JSON or CSV format.

-CSV particularly useful in particular because you can use Console to re-import them either in a new topic or in the same topic after having modified them (or not) img_5.png The resulting files will look like this: img_5.png
+CSV particularly useful in particular because you can use Console to re-import them either in a new topic or in the same topic after having modified them (or not) Export records from a topic The resulting files will look like this: Export results

 Reprocess Record